Wisconsin Avenue: Route

-Just north of downtown Bethesda, at the intersection with Glenbrook Parkway, its name changes to "Rockville Pike".
+Just north of downtown Bethesda, at the intersection with Glenbrook Parkway, the avenue's name changes to Rockville Pike and continues north.

-Parallel transportation
+Transportation

 From the Tenleytown-AU station north, Wisconsin Avenue runs approximately parallel to the Red Line of the Washington Metro.

 Transit service

 Metrorail

 Metrorail stations on or near Wisconsin Avenue are all served by the Red Line.
 They include: